 On Staying

-Another choice is to move on, and acknowledge the experience as normal work hazard.
-Don’t let the hurtful words of another person distract you on your goals.
-Here’s what I remind myself when my emotions want to take charge.
+Another choice is to move on and acknowledge the experience as a normal work hazard.
+Don’t let the hurtful words of another person distract you from your goals.
+Here’s what I remind myself of when my emotions want to take charge.

 Proverbs 12:16 —A fool shows his annoyance at once, but a prudent man overlooks an insult.